 - Athena Silver Submission (Nov 2012) (pdf)

 The Athena Committee is operationally-focused.
 Its main purpose is to ensure that changes are made to departmental practices and culture so that departments gain, or retain, Athena SWAN awards, increasing the award level where possible.
-The Committee is chaired by Professor Dot Griffiths, Provost's Envoy for Gender Equality, who acts as the link to the AGSC.
+The Committee is chaired by Professor Stephen Curry, Assistant Provost (Equality, Diversity & Inclusion).

 All departments at Imperial are expected to eventually hold an Athena SWAN award.
 Successful applications in the Faculty of Engineering are listed below (dates refer to Athena SWAN application rounds), and the other departments are working on applications.